 World Wellness Group – Our story so far

-WWG was founded by a small group of Brisbane health workers who have held various professional roles in the multicultural sector for the past 25 years.
-During this time we have been part of many excellent multicultural health initiatives which have led to frustration and disappointment when they were invariably defunded due to changes in policy and funding priorities.
-Despite often being able to provide positive evaluation results, multicultural health has struggled to be on any political agenda.
+WWG was founded by five Brisbane health workers who worked in various professional roles in the multicultural sector for the past 30 years.
+During this time we were part of many excellent multicultural health initiatives.
+When these were invariably de-funded due to changes in policy and funding priorities, it was time to take action.
+Despite often being able to provide positive evaluation results, multicultural health has struggled to be on any political agenda, or to be included in health policies.
 For a range of complex reasons, including lack of credible data, unhealthy migrants and refugees, especially those with mental illness, do not have a political voice.

-The multicultural health sector for the past 25 years has largely been a smattering of projects rather than services and the health status of certain immigrant groups, refugees and asylum seekers has actually worsened.
-A lot of good ideas and energy has been wasted, many good people have left the sector disillusioned and multicultural communities are increasingly cynical about health projects.
+The multicultural health sector for the past 30 years has largely been a smattering of projects rather than services and the health status of certain immigrant groups, refugees and asylum seekers has actually worsened.
+A lot of good ideas and energy has been wasted, many good people have left the sector disillusioned and multicultural communities are increasingly cynical about health projects, and particularly being ‘consulted’ on issues that never seem to change.

 The gap in access and quality is largely due to cultural and language barriers.
 In the health system, which is generally not responsive to cultural and language diversity, our client group experience: